J0BL3SS/FF2Subplugins/README.md

-COllection of Sourcepawn plugin scripts used to create abilities for players in FF2R Gamemode in Team Fortress 2
+Collection of SourcePawn plugin scripts used to create abilities for players in the FF2R game mode in Team Fortress 2.

-Each sourcepawn file include usage in config in the code
+Each SourcePawn file includes usage instructions for config file in the code